aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/save-spreadsheet-as/_index.md

 - You can convert cloud files to different formats anytime and anywhere.
 - Development can be quickly completed through the existing SDK.

-## How to Use the Convert Table to Json API with SDKs?
+## How to Use the Convert Table to JSON API with SDKs?

 ### Save Spreadsheet as API Specification